18alantom/cat-or-dog/README.md

 `$ npm install` from the `cat-or-dog` sub directory, `$ npm run build` then from the `flask_server` sub directory set `$ export FLASK_APP=flask_server` and `$ flask run`.
 ___

-The app may be hosted somewhere in the near future because the above procedure is almost cumbersome.
+The app maybe hosted somewhere in the near future because the above procedure is almost cumbersome.